Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry

 \subsection{Errors and margins}

-Beyond the data sizes we intend to handle, the other fundamental parameter is the error level we are willing to accept.
-As established in \autoref{sct:errors}, this is mostly determined by two factors: \begin{enumerate} \item The base error level, which mostly depends on the PSWF parameter $W=4\xn\yn$.
-From this we can especially derive $\xnn\yn$, the minimum subgrid margin. \item The base error magnification due to $\nb$, which depends directly on $\yB\yn^{-1}$, i.e. how much facet space we are willing to sacrifice. \end{enumerate}
+In addition to data sizes, the other fundamental parameter is what level of approximation we are willing to accept.
+As established in \autoref{sct:errors}, this is mostly determined by two factors.
+The first is the base error level, which effectively derives from the PSWF parameter $W=4\xn\yn$.
+From this we can especially derive $4\xn\yV$, the minimum subgrid margin size.
+The second factor is the base error magnification due to $\nb$, which depends directly on $\yB\yn^{-1}$ (i.e. how much facet space we are willing to sacrifice).

-We know that the worst-case error magnification happens at the facet borders, therefore we just need to determine how large we can make $\yB$ until the base error multiplied by $\n(\yB)^{-1}$ becomes larger than the acceptable error level.
-This means that for any target error, we will have a range of PSWF parameters $W$ to choose from as illustrated in \autoref{fig:x0_per_precision}.
+We know that the worst-case error magnification happens at the facet borders, and therefore we just need to determine how large we can make $\yB$ until the base error multiplied by $|\mathcal F \n(\yB)|^{-1}$ becomes larger than the acceptable error level (compare \autoref{fig:overview}).
+This means that for any target error, we have a range of PSWF parameters $W$ to choose from, as illustrated in \autoref{fig:x0_per_precision}.

-Every facet/subgrid contribution has size $\xm\yn$, yet only carries data about $\xA\yB$ of image/grid space.
-Therefore we can directly calculate the minimum communication overhead:
+Facet--subgrid contributions have size $4\xm\yn$, yet effectively sample only $4\xA\yB$ points of image--frequency space.
+Therefore, we can calculate an upper bound on communication efficiency:

-This allows us to weight the impact of facet and subgrid margins against each other as shown in \autoref{fig:parameter_search} (top, dotted): For larger $W$ we have to give up subgrid area, whereas for small $W$ we lose facet area to compensate for the worse base error.
+This already shows a fundamental trade-off between facet and subgrid margins, as shown in \autoref{fig:parameter_search} (top, dotted).
+For larger $W$ we have to give up subgrid area, whereas for small $W$ we lose facet area to compensate for the worse base error.

-For a measure of $w$-towers efficiency, we observe that under the assumption that $\yy'_\text{max}$ is approximately constant in \autoref{sct:wt-error} there is a linear dependency between maximum tower size $|w|$ and the effective margin reserved for the $w$-term, $\xg' = \xgnn-\xnn$.
-Therefore we can use a $\yy'_\text{max}$-normalised $uvw$ volume as an efficiency measure:
+For a measure of $w$-tower efficiency, we observe that in \autoref{sct:wt-error} there is to first order a linear dependency between maximum tower size $|w|$ and the effective margin reserved for the $w$-term $\xg' = \xgn-\xn$.
+Therefore, we can use a $\yy'_\text{max}$-normalised $uvw$ volume as an efficiency measure subject to $\xA \le \xm-\xn-\xg'$:

-As this is subject to $\xA \le \xm-\xnn-\xg'$, it can be shown that optimally $\xg' \approx \frac13 (\xm-\xnn)$, which yields the limit shown in \autoref{fig:parameter_search} (bottom, dotted).
-As should be expected, larger $W$ are somewhat less efficient here, as both the PSWF and $\g$ compete for limited sub-grid space.
-This can be generalised to two dimensions - the base error will remain the same, while the worst-case magnification will be squared.
+Optimally $\xg' \approx \frac13 (\xm-\xn)$, which again yields an upper bound, as shown in \autoref{fig:parameter_search} (bottom, dotted).
+As should be expected, larger $W$ are somewhat less efficient here as the PSWF and $\g_w$ compete for limited subgrid space.